FormerLurker/ArcWelderLib/readme.md

 * Long Parameter: --allow-3d-arcs
 * Example: ```ArcWelder --allow-3d-arcs```

+### Allow Travel Arcs
+This option allows G2/G3 commands to be generated when for travel moves.
+In general, most travel moves will not be converted for the average 3D print.
+However, for plotters or CNC, or certain slicers that perform wipe actions while retracting, this feature can be useful.
+This is an experimental option.

+* Type: Flag
+* Default: False
+* Short Parameter: -y
+* Long Parameter: --allow-travel-arcs
+* Example: ```ArcWelder --allow-travel-arcs```

 ### Allow Dynamic Precision
 Not all gcode has the same precision for X, Y, and Z parameters.
 Enabling this option will cause the precision to grow as ArcWelder encounters gcodes with higher precision.
 This may increase gcode size somewhat, depending on the precision of the gcode commands in your file.